A good stethoscope is an essential tool for many healthcare professionals today.

 - Chest Piece

-These are the soft parts of the stethoscope that goes into both ears.
-As we stated earlier, they go a long way in determining how comfortable a stethoscope will feel in general.
+These are the soft parts that go into both ears.
+As we stated earlier, they go a long way in determining how comfortable you will feel in general.
 The softer they are, the more comfortable you will feel.

 The ear tips are made of rubber or silicone and are firmly attached to the ear tubes.
-Low-quality stethoscopes usually have their ear pieces fall off the ear tubes easily or are quickly broken down or torn.
-The good news though is that most stethoscopes come with extra ear tips, just in case yours falls off or rips apart.
+Low-quality products usually have their ear pieces fall off the ear tubes easily or are quickly broken down or torn.
+The good news though is that most come with extra ones, just in case yours falls off or rips apart.
 The extra tips usually come in different sizes.

-Generally, when buying a stethoscope, it is important to ensure the model you have chosen comes with extra ear tips because if the installed ear tips fall off, your stethoscope would be unusable till you get them replaced.
+Generally, when buying a stethoscope, it is important to ensure the model you have chosen comes with extra ear tips because if the installed ones fall off, yours would be unusable till you get them replaced.

-The ear tubes are the metal parts of the stethoscope that link the main stethoscope tubing with the ear tips.
+The ear tubes are the metal parts that link the main tubing with the ear tips.
 Their function is to transmit sound to the ear tips.

 They are typically made of aluminum or steel and are ribbed at their end to ensure a tight fitting with the ear tips.
 Also, the ear tubes are angulated to fit the anatomical orientation of the ears, they bend forward and downward to make auscultation easy.